 With Campbell’s words to Bertier, the story pivots.
 Soon enough, Bertier recognizes the power of both words and actions.
 He heeds the coaches’ message to escape his narrow mindset.
 He rises above his status as just a player, his race, and his youth to take on the mantle of leadership and become a real team captain—a natural leader.
 Campbell undergoes a similar transformation as a role model to his African-American teammates.
 In Hollywood fashion, under Bertier and Campbell’s leadership (with Boone and Yoast’s guidance), the team comes together to become a “perfect” team—or at least an undefeated one, winning that year’s Virginia state championship.

 One of my go-to films, Remember the Titans, sticks with me with each viewing.
 Recently, it’s given me a reason to consider the critical elements of good leadership.
 What’s intriguing is how well the attributes exhibited in the film match the leadership competencies that we at Syntrio identified as essential to leading businesses ethically.

 Bertier must step up as captain and Campbell as an informal leader, putting race aside to unite the team, just as the two coaches must do.
 As Campbell says, “Attitude reflects leadership.”
 If the leaders cannot exhibit the right behaviors, why should they expect other team members to do so?

 To inspire and pattern responsible conduct, a leader must demonstrate it.

-Boone, Yoast, Bertier, and Campbell compel the players to come together and seek perfection as individual players and a team—all the while putting race and former animosities aside.
-In the film, this process contrasts with the continued caution among students, parents, and the community, until the end, when the team’s first-place status appears to unite these groups.
+Boone, Yoast, Bertier, and Campbell compel the players to come together and seek perfection as individual players and a team while putting race and former animosities aside.
+In the film, this process contrasts with the continued caution among students, parents, and the community until the end, when the team’s first-place status appears to unite these groups.

-- Let your team know that ethics and compliance are important team goals—and critical for organizational success.
+Let your team know that ethics and compliance are essential team goals—and critical for organizational success.

 Monitor Your Team